The classical topological invariants of homogeneous spaces: On the rational cohomology of and

 From now on, if $\rho$ is a representation of $G$ we will write $\ch_k(\rho) \in H^{2k}(BG; \Q)$ for the $k$-th component of the Chern character of the vector bundle over $BG$ associated to $\rho$.
-We extend this convention to any characteristic class and indeed to the associated bundle over $X/G$, where $G$ acts freely on $X$.
+We extend this convention to any characteristic class and indeed to the associated bundle over $X/G$, where $G$ acts freely on a compact Hausdorff space $X$.

-We now ask what might constitute a good choice of generators?
+We now ask what might constitute a good choice of generators.
 Our basic strategy is to use representation theory to do computations.
 So we are led to the following question.
 Is there a representation $u$ of $G$ such that the elements $\ch_k(u)$ where $k \geq 1$ generate the ring $H^*(BG; \Q)$?

 \begin{theorem} If $u \in R(G)$, then $H^*(BG; \Q)$ is generated as a $\Q$-algebra by

 if and only if the element of $V(G)\o\Q$ defined by $u$ generates $V(G)\o\Q$ as a $\Psi$-module. \end{theorem}